harshnagoratela/rantumXYZ-local/content/posts/2021-06-30-social-tokens-dashboard-analysis.md

     Bankless, and dozens of others, have risen dramatically in popularity over the past year.
 In just the last 6 months, wallets holding tokens tracked by Forefront.news have grown over 400% and it's unlikely to slow down.
-  title: "Social Tokens Dashboard & Analysis "
+  title: Social Tokens analysis for Forefront.news
 ---
 Social tokens, such as those used by communities such as [Whale](https://whale.me/), [Bankless](https://www.bankless.community/), and dozens of others, have risen dramatically in popularity over the past year.
 In just the last 6 months, wallets holding tokens tracked by [Forefront.news](https://forefront.news/) have grown over 400% and it's unlikely to slow down.